dsolstad/mygg.js/README.md

 # mygg.js
 You got an XSS, but are unable to pop the session cookies?
 Inspired by Mosquito, MalaRIA and BeEF - mygg.js (*Norwegian for mosquito*) is a tool to proxy web traffic via cross-site scripting.
-By abusing session riding, authentication tokens will automatically be appended to each request by the "victim's" browser, enabling the "attacker" to browse as though they were authenticated.
+By abusing session riding, authentication tokens will automatically be appended to each request by the "victim" browser, enabling the "attacker" to browse as though they were authenticated.

 <img src="https://github.com/dsolstad/mygg.js/blob/master/diagram.png" alt="drawing" width="698" height="320"/>